bakuhatsu/Rsite/_posts/2016-04-28-Physics-of-R-Universe.markdown

 Functions usually have an input variable or variables and often return an output, print something to the screen, or display a graphic.

+Many functions are included with R by default, such as the function `mean()`, which gives you the mean of a set of numbers.
+When you install and then load a package you get access to many more functions.
+For example if I install the **`ggplot2`** package then I can use the `ggplot()`, `qplot()`, etc.  But you can also write your own functions with very little effort.

-Here is the structure of a function (it is basically the same for the functions that I have written and for those that are provided in packages:
+Here is the structure of a function that calculates the standard error for a set of numbers:

 ```r
 # Standard Error function: